#411: Things I Wish Someone Had Explained To Me Sooner About Python Transcript

 42:22 It's a lot easier to debug.

-42:23 If nothing else, it's easier to debug, but it's also a lot easier to read.
+42:23 If nothing else is usually to debug, but it's also a lot easier to read.

 42:54 Actually, before we get to that, I guess the other one that you threw in here is virtual environments.